andob/OutOfROOM/README.md

 This library does not provide an automatic tool to migrate from ROOM.
 The recommended way to migrate is:

-- Write unit tests on the entire persistance layer (on ALL methods from all DAOs)
+- Write unit tests on the entire persistence layer (on ALL methods from all DAOs)
-- Be sure that all persistance unit tests pass
-- Replace ROOM with OutOfRoom, rewrite code keeping DAO API intact (the method signatures)
+- Replace ROOM with OutOfRoom, rewrite code keeping DAO API (method signatures) intact
-- Run persistance unit tests again, fix the errors
+- Run persistence unit tests again, fix the errors

 #### License